paulanthonywilson/slack_to_html/README.md

 Export your Slack group JSON archive to a HTML website.

-You can see what the website will look like here: [http://slack.elixirhq.com/](http://slack.elixirhq.com/).
+You can see what the website will look like here: [http://slack.elixirhq.com/](http://slack.elixirhq.com/) (if it was up).

 ## How to use